Application Deadlines for Fall 2023

 GMAT/GRE and IELTS/TOEFL official score reports must be submitted by November 15th for Spring or April 1st for Fall.
 Please keep in mind that it takes about 20 days to receive test scores from the testing agency.
 If you have already submitted scores for the GMAT or the GRE and you would like to retake the exam, please contact the Graduate Business Programs Office at [email protected] or (619) 594-8073.
 Only the highest score will be considered when making an admission decision

 The average undergraduate GPA for students admitted to our programs is around 3.40.
 In order for your undergraduate GPA to be considered satisfactory (not deficient) by the university, a domestic student should have at least a 2.85 and an international student should have at least a 3.00 on the 4.00 GPA scale.
 If a domestic student's cumulative GPA is deficient, SDSU will calculate the GPA for the student's last 60 semester units or 90 quarter units.
 Students with undergraduate GPAs that are considered deficient are less likely to be admitted.
 Note that students who have a satisfactory GPA are not guaranteed admission.

 All program application materials (resumes, letters of recommendation, etc.) must be submitted electronically.
 See step 5 of the application process to create an account and upload documents.
 Once you have selected your program from Step 5, please read the entire instructional page and review the Application Guide before selecting Apply Now.

 The process for submitting letters is integrated into the program application.
-On Interfolio, you will be able to generate a request for recommendation which will be sent to the recommender(s) of your choice.
+On Interfolio, you will be able to generate a request for recommendation which will be sent directly to the recommender(s) of your choice.
 The recommender’s name and e-mail address are required.
 Then, please download the blank recommendation form and send to your recommender(s) to use as their template to upload once they have received the notification from Interfolio.
 No paper or emailed letters of recommendation will be accepted or reviewed.

 Recommendations can be either academic or professional; there is no preference given to either.
 We recommend choosing someone who can best speak to your ability to be successful in the program.